-All incidents/accidents2 will be recorded on the Online Accident Reporting System (OARS) and the Corporate Health and Safety Section (CHSS) within the OHSEP Section will assess whether the incident requires further investigation and notification to the Health and Safety Executive as required under RIDDOR.
+All incidents/accidents2 will be recorded on the Online Accident Reporting System (OARS) and the CHSS will assess whether the incident requires further investigation and notification to the Health and Safety Executive as required under RIDDOR.

 The procedural arrangements for incident reporting and investigating instances of work related ill health3 are detailed within Health and Safety Procedure HSP/13.